X-oss-byte/aws-workshop/content/1_ModuleOne_Prerequisites/14_AttachIAMRole.md

 ---
-title: "Attach IAM Role" # MODIFY THIS TITLE
+title: "Attach IAM Role"
 chapter: true
-weight: 4 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
+weight: 4
 ---

 <!-- MORE SUBMODULES CAN BE ADDED TO DIVIDE UP THE SETUP INTO SMALLER SECTIONS -->